-Abstract.--Various cultural and chemical strategies to reduce the incidence and severity of Phytophthora root rot on conifers in bareroot nurseries are discussed.
+Various cultural and chemical strategies to reduce the incidence and severity of phytophthora root rot on conifers in bareroot nurseries are discussed.
+Tree Planters' Notes 38(4) :37-.40;1987.

-Management of Phytophthora root rot can be approached culturally and chemically.
+Phytophthora root rot has caused locally severe losses in many species of conifer and hardwood seedlings throughout the United States.
+Management of phytophthora root rot can be approached culturally and chemically.
 Both methods give some control of the disease.
 The best strategy is to use good cultural practices and supplement, when needed, with fungicides and fumigants.